Americans with Disability Act – An Overview

 Word .doc: This is usually an accessible format document.
 This format allows for both selecting the text with a mouse for screen reader options and for inputting text into the form via a computer.

 Fonts: Typically, sans serif fonts like Arial, Calibri, Tahoma, and Verdana are preferred by people with visual and reading impairments over Times Roman or other serif fonts.
 Limit the use of decorative fonts.

-Large Print: Remember that when making a document “large print”, merely copying text larger does not make the document accessible.
-Large Print, typically means a font size 18 or larger and in BOLD sans serif font like Arial, Tahoma, etc., with a line spacing no less than 1.5 widths.
-For more information, please refer to: http://www.cclvi.org/large-print-guidelines.html
+Large Print: Remember that when making a document "large print," merely copying text larger does not make the document accessible.
+Large Print typically means a font size 18 or larger and in BOLD sans serif font like Arial, Tahoma, etc., with line spacing of no less than 1.5 widths.
+Click here for more information.

-Telecommunications Relay Services (TRS): The Telecommunications Relay Services (TRS), also called “the relay”, allows communication between Teletypewriter (TTY) and any phone.
+Telecommunications Relay Services (TRS): Telecommunications Relay Services (TRS), also called "the relay," allows communication between a Teletypewriter (TTY) and any phone.
 By dialing 711 from any phone, anyone may access the relay.
 The relay is a service where you speak to a TRS operator who types what you said to the person using a TTY device.
 The TTY message is then verbally relayed back by the TRS operator to the person using a regular phone.
-While this is acceptable for many things, there are situations that may not be.
+While this is acceptable for many things, some situations may not be.
 There are concerns raised regarding confidentiality and miscommunication that might occur when speaking and typing via an operator.